danielcdoran/nestjs_crud/README.md

  Invoke-RestMethod 'http://localhost:3000/users' -Method POST -Body $json  -ContentType 'application/json'

 This works for POST.
-Note I have to convert it to Json
+Note I have to convert it to Json http://localhost:3000/users and users are output

+localhost:3000/api OpenAPI spec appears as output